Fine chemical: Traditional chemical synthesis

-Microreactor Technology (MRT), making part of "process intensification", is a relatively new tool that is being developed at several universities, as well as leading fine chemical companies, such as Bayer Technology Services, Germany; Clariant, Switzerland; Evonik-Degussa, Germany; DSM, The Netherlands; Lonza, Switzerland; PCAS, France, and Sigma-Aldrich, US.
-The latter company produces about 50 fine chemicals up to multi-kilogram quantities in microreactors.
-From a technological point of view, MRT, a.k.a. continuous flow reactors, represents the first breakthrough development in reactor design since the introduction of the stirred-tank reactor, which was used by Perkin & Sons, when they established a factory on the banks of what was then the Grand Junction Canal in London in 1857 to produce mauveïne, the first-ever synthetic purple dye.
+Microreactor Technology (MRT), used for process intensification, is a relatively new tool that is being developed at several universities, as well as fine chemical companies, such as Bayer Technology Services, Germany; Clariant, Switzerland; Evonik-Degussa, Germany; DSM, The Netherlands; Lonza, Switzerland; PCAS, France; and Sigma-Aldrich, US.
+The lattermost company produces about 50 fine chemicals up to multi-kilogram quantities in microreactors.
+From a technological point of view, MRT, or continuous flow reactors, represents the first breakthrough development in reactor design since the introduction of the stirred-tank reactor, which was used by Perkin & Sons when they established a factory on the banks of what was then the Grand Junction Canal in London in 1857, in order to produce mauveïne, the first-ever synthetic purple dye.
 For a comprehensive coverage of the subject see Micro Process Engineering.
-Examples for reactions that have worked in microreactors include aromatics oxidations, diazomethane conversions, Grignards, halogenations, hydrogenations, nitrations, and Suzuki couplings.
-According to experts in the field, 70% of all chemical reactions could be done in microreactors, however only 10-15% are economically justified.
+Reactions that have worked in microreactors include aromatics oxidations, diazomethane conversions, Grignards, halogenations, hydrogenations, nitrations, and Suzuki couplings.
+According to experts in the field, 70% of all chemical reactions could be done in microreactors; however, only 10-15% are economically justified.

 With the exception of some stereospecific reactions, particularly biotechnology, mastering these technologies does not represent a distinct competitive advantage.
 Most reactions can be carried out in standard multipurpose plants.
 Reaction-specific equipment, such as ozone or phosgene generators, is readily available.
-The installation generally is not a critical path on the overall project for developing an industrial-scale process of a new molecule.
+The installation is not generally a critical path on the overall project for developing an industrial-scale process of a new molecule.

-Whereas the overall demand for outsourced pharmaceutical fine chemicals is expected to increase moderately (see Chapter 8), the estimated annual growth rates for the above-mentioned niche technologies are much higher.
-Microreactors and the SMB separation technology are expected to grow at a rate of even 50–100% per year.
+Whereas the overall demand for outsourced pharmaceutical fine chemicals is expected to increase moderately, the estimated annual growth rates for the above-mentioned niche technologies are much higher.
+Microreactors, and the SMB separation technology, are expected to grow at a rate of 50–100% per year.
 The total size of the accessible market typically does not exceed a few hundred tons per year at best.